-- provide a detailed description of the existing environment within the assessment domain, including: - a) geophysical form and land-uses; - b) location of all sensitive receptors; - c) existing air quality; and - d) local and regional prevailing meteorology. - justify all data used in the assessment, specifically including analysis of inter-annual trends (preferably five consecutive years of data), availability of monitoring data, and local topographical features. - meteorological modelling must be verified against monitored data.
-Verification should involve comparative analysis of wind speed, wind direction and temperature, at a minimum. - a review of all existing, recently approved and planned developments likely to contribute to cumulative air quality impacts must be completed
+- Provide a detailed description of the existing environment within the assessment domain, including: - o geophysical form and land-uses; - location of all sensitive receptors; - existing air quality; and - local and regional prevailing meteorology. - Justify all data used in the assessment, specifically including analysis of inter-annual trends (preferably five consecutive years of data), availability of monitoring data, and local topographical features. - Meteorological modelling must be verified against monitored data.
+Verification should involve comparative analysis of wind speed, wind direction and temperature, at a minimum. - A review of all existing, recently approved and planned developments likely to contribute to cumulative air quality impacts must be completed.